Style | May 18, 2023 12:25 pm

 The Best Denim Shirts for Men:

-With a particularly intense creation process, denim is a labor of love, and even among sky-high standards, Japanese-founded orSlow stands out for its quality and care.
+With a particularly intense manufacturing process, denim is a labor of love, and even among sky-high standards, Japanese-founded orSlow stands out for its quality and care.
 Operating under an ethos in direct opposition to fast fashion, each orSlow piece is specially made in Japan, using traditional looms and innovative techniques to produce some of the finest garments we’ve had the pleasure of rocking.
 The denim shirt plays host to a button-down collar, mother-of-pearl buttons and a box pleat yoke — it’s simply the best.

 If there’s one name in denim you’re sure to recognize, it’s Levi’s.
 With deep roots in the American west and centuries of history outfitting cowboys and presidents alike, the heritage that comes with any Levi’s product makes it an immediate top choice in our book.
 Of course, the Barstow Denim Shirt is pretty rough-and-tumble, even without the name recognition.
 Featuring a unique snap placket, distinct yoke, curved hem and point collar, it’s affordable and timeless, just like its maker.